rasi10/JAVA19-groups-schedule/schedule.md

-## Groups for Assignment 01 - JAVA19 - HT20 - Nackademin
+## Schedule for grou presentation friday the 21st 13.00 - 16.00

 | Plats     | Group        |
 |-----------|--------------|